mprinc/vuejs.org/src/v2/guide/render-function.md

 }
 ```

-And in both cases, Vue automatically keeps the page updated, even when `blogTitle` changes.
+And in both cases, <span class='definition'>Vue automatically keeps the page updated</span>, even when `blogTitle` changes.

 ### The Virtual DOM

-Vue accomplishes this by building a **virtual DOM** to keep track of the changes it needs to make to the real DOM.
+Vue accomplishes this by building a <span class='definition'>**virtual DOM**</span> to <span class='important'>keep track of the changes it needs to make to the real DOM</span>.
 Taking a closer look at this line:

 ``` js
 return createElement('h1', this.blogTitle)
 ```

-What is `createElement` actually returning?
-It's not _exactly_ a real DOM element.
-It could perhaps more accurately be named `createNodeDescription`, as it contains information describing to Vue what kind of node it should render on the page, including descriptions of any child nodes.
-We call this node description a "virtual node", usually abbreviated to **VNode**.
-"Virtual DOM" is what we call the entire tree of VNodes, built by a tree of Vue components.
+<span class='definition'>What is `createElement` actually returning?</span> It's not _exactly_ a real DOM element.
+It could perhaps more accurately be named `createNodeDescription`, as it contains <span class='important'>information describing to Vue what kind of node it should render</span> on the page, including descriptions of any <span class='definition'>child nodes</span>.
+We call this node description a <span class='definition'>"virtual node"</span>, usually abbreviated to **VNode**. <span class='definition'>"Virtual DOM"</span> is what we call the entire tree of VNodes, built by a tree of Vue components.

 ## `createElement` Arguments

-The next thing you'll have to become familiar with is how to use template features in the `createElement` function.
+The next thing you'll have to become familiar with is <span class='definition'>how to use template features in the `createElement` function</span>.
 Here are the arguments that `createElement` accepts:

 ``` js
 // @returns {VNode}